TRIGGER WARNINGS FOR BABYDOLL:

 If you or someone you know is experiencing addiction issues, and need help, please go to https://www.smartrecoveryinternational.org/ to find resources for your country.

-There are also contains graphic references to childhood sexual assault (CSA) and both characters experience severe PTSD as a result of their past.
+There are also contains graphic references to childhood sexual abuse and both characters experience severe PTSD as a result of their past.
 Discussions about trauma are woven into both characters’ ruminations on why they became serial killers.
 While my area of expertise in criminology was not in serial offending, there are multiple academic sources that support the idea that trauma can play a contributing factor.
-This is not a textbook on serial killers, and there will be inaccuracies for the sake of fiction.
+This book is not a textbook on serial killers, and some things have been glossed over or fudged for the sake of fiction.

 Your mental health matters.
 If you need to talk to someone, please contact a crisis line/helpline in your area.